 Several of the begonia varieties with wing-shaped leaves are also very sun-tolerant.
 "Dragon Wing Red" begonia (Begonia "Bepared") grows best in full sun to part shade, and prefers some afternoon shade in warm climates.
 Begonias in the "Big Series" (Begonia x benariensis Big Series) are slightly less sun tolerant, preferring dappled sunlight throughout the day, though they will grow in full sun.
 Both these varieties are noteworthy for their tolerance to hot, humid summers.

 In gardening, the term "full sun" refers to locations where plants receive at least 6 hours of direct sunlight every day.
 Begonias do best when they get this sunlight in the morning and late afternoon, with shelter from the most intense mid-day sunlight.
 The bronze-leaved wax begonias are the begonia varieties most likely to thrive in hot sunlight without afternoon shade.

 Keeping begonias healthy by providing good growing conditions helps them survive stressful conditions like hot, intense sunlight.
 Begonias prefer moist, well-drained soil rich in organic matter.
-When you're growing begonias in full sun, water enough to keep the soil mist but not soggy.
+When your plants are in full sun, the most important part of begonia care is to water enough to keep the soil mist but not soggy.

 So long as the soil is fertile, begonias need little fertilization.
 If you amend the soil with well-rotted manure before planting begonias in the spring, they won't need supplemental fertilizer.
 In nutrient-poor soils, use an all-purpose plant food that contains 5 or 10 percent nitrogen.
 This means that the first number in the fertilizer's N-P-K ratio will be 5 or 10.
 The values of the other numbers are not important for begonias.